newaetech/chipwhisperer/docs/getting-started.rst

     documentation, and the tutorials are on this site.
 We've now got a `separate site for hardware docs <https://rtfm.newae.com>`_ as well.
 This site will be version based on releases of the software.
 Thank you `readthedocs`_!

-  * :ref:`Tutorials <tutorials>` are now auto-generated with our tutorial build system.
-The jupyter notebooks that are included in the `ChipWhisperer GitHub repository`_  in the *jupyter* submodule are built with multiple different types of hardware.
-The output is on the :ref:`tutorials <tutorials>` page of this site.
-Just like when you complete the tutorials some of the tutorials will contain output with warnings during the capture of power traces.
-This will make it easier to know what to expect when running the tutorials yourself.

 .. _Mouser: https://www.mouser.com/Search/Refine?Keyword=newae
 .. _UFO target board repository: https://github.com/newaetech/chipwhisperer-target-cw308t